 If you claim a credit for an investment in a qualified small business on Arizona Form 338, you must adjust your basis in the investment by the amount of the credit claimed.
 You must report this difference in basis on the Arizona return that you file for the taxable year in which you sell or otherwise dispose of the investment.
-If you sold or otherwise disposed of the investment during the 2011 taxable year, enter the amount by which the adjusted basis computed under the internal revenue code with respect to that property exceeds the adjusted basis of the property computed under Arizona Revised Statutes section 43-1074.02.
+If you sold or otherwise disposed of the investment during the 2012 taxable year, enter the amount by which the adjusted basis computed under the IRC with respect to that property exceeds the adjusted basis of the property computed under A.R.S. § 43-1074.02.